fbscript

 As an ICT professional, you’ll find plenty of job opportunities in Australia, with the country’s growing technology sector and focus on innovation and STEM education.
 From cutting-edge startups to established multinational corporations, there’s no shortage of exciting companies to work for in Australia’s thriving ICT industry.

-Your academic or work experience has to be related to the ICT vocation that is listed under various types of skilled occupation lists to migrate, work, and eventually become an Australian permanent resident.
+Your academic or work experience must get related to the ICT vocation listed under various types of skilled occupation lists to migrate, work, and eventually become an Australian permanent resident.
 So why wait?
 If you’re an ICT professional looking for a new challenge and a new chapter in your life, Australia is waiting for you.

-Start planning your migration today, and prepare for an adventure like no other!
+Start planning your migration today, and prepare for an adventure!

 Medium and Long-term Strategic Skills List (MLTSSL)

-Professionals who fall under the list of medium and long-term strategic skills are eligible for a longer-term temporary visa with pathways to PR via state sponsorship, employer sponsorship, or skilled independence.
+Professionals who fall under the medium- and long-term strategic skills list are eligible for a longer-term temporary visa with pathways to PR via state sponsorship, employer sponsorship, or skilled independence.
 Following is the medium and long-term strategic list for ICT professionals:

 • Analyst programmer – 261311